sourcegraph/about/handbook/marketing/content.md

 ### Values alignment

-How our content strategy aligns with our company valaues.
+How our content strategy aligns with our company values.

 | Value      | Content alignment |
 | ----------- | ----------- |